joaomgcd/TaskerSettings/README.md

 If you want to use the **Connect To Wifi** action in Tasker download this version: https://github.com/joaomgcd/TaskerSettings/releases/download/v1.3.0/TaskerSettings.apk

 **Important Note**: on some devices the app will ask you for location permissions, but when you try to grant them the system app will crash.
 To work around this go to Android Settings > Apps > **Tasker Settings** > Permissions > Location and enable the permission.
 It should correctly after you do that.

+## Run Shell
+Since Tasker started targeting API 30 some shell commands (like "ip neigh") stopped working.

+With version 1.4.0 of **Tasker Settings** you can get that working again by selecting the **Use Tasker Settings** option in the **Run Shell** action in Tasker.

+Use

+- **Tasker 5.15.6** or above
+- **Tasker Settings 1.4.0** or above

+Download Tasker Settings 1.4.0 here: https://github.com/joaomgcd/TaskerSettings/releases/download/v1.4.0/Tasker.Settings.1.4.0.apk